Elementary School Handbooks

 The school should have a record for each child with the following information:

-1. The parent’s or guardian’s phone numbers,both at home and place(s) of employment
+1. The parents’ or guardians’ phone numbers, both at home and at the place of employment

 2. The name and phone number of a person to be called in an emergency if the parent(s)/ guardian(s) cannot be reached.
 Should the child become injured or ill at school, the nurse will first call the parent.
-If no response can be obtained, the emergency designate will then be called.
+If no response can be obtained, the emergency contact designated will then be called.

 Emergency Drills